STAT545-UBC-hw-2018-19/hw01-QinxinLin/README.md

 For the hw01_gapminder.Rmd file, I directly worked in Rstudio and then pushed file to the github by using git functionality in the Rstudio.

+## Final thanks

+Thanks for visiting my hw01 repository!
+Here is one of my favorite quote which has stuck with me many years.

+> If you would hit the mark, you must aim a little above it.
+Every arrow that flies feels the attraction of earth.
+>
+> -Henry Wadsworth Longfellow